 For a DIY-er who is concerned with ingredients in every product I use, I’d prefer to use a more natural DIY stain remover.
 I’ll give you simple techniques for five tricky laundry stains you may encounter, and I’ll also suggest some all-purpose options we like.

 A few natural household ingredients and a few simple steps will fight some common stains that can generally be problematic.

 Note: Keep in mind that sometimes it’s best to allow stained garments to air dry after washing them.
 That way, if a stain remains you can continue to work on it and it won’t be set in by the heat of the dryer.

 Rinse stain with cold water.
 Rub a bar of white soap (like this homemade laundry bar) onto the stain.
 Work soap into stain vigorously, and rinse again with cold water.
 Launder as usual or layout to dry if the stain is completely gone.

 Gently brush off any loose dirt.
 Pretreat with your normal laundry detergent.
 (If you use powdered detergent, add water and work it into the stain.)
 Allow it to sit or throw it directly into the washer.

 Lay the garment on a clean rag or piece of paper towel.
 Blot stain with alcohol.
 (I use a high proof grain alcohol like Everclear, but you can also use rubbing alcohol.)
 The stain will begin to transfer to the rag or towel underneath it.
 Continue blotting with this DIY stain remover until the stain is very faint.
 Rinse and wash as usual.

 In a small bowl, combine 2 tablespoons cream of tartar, a few drops of lemon essential oil, and enough water to make a paste.
 Mix and spread the paste over the stain.
 Rub it in, and allow to dry before washing.

 You can also use hydrogen peroxide (3%) as a DIY stain remover for sweat.
-Pour or spray directly onto the stain and allow to soak for 30 minutes.
+Pour or spray directly onto the stain and allow it to soak for 30 minutes.
 Launder as usual.

 All-Purpose Stain Removers

 If you’re looking for an all-purpose DIY stain remover to keep on hand, we have a few things we use.